 This is not unusual.
 GFSI-aligned schemes like SQF Edition 10 and BRCGS have dramatically raised the bar on supplier verification and approved supplier programs, which is good.
 What the schemes did not do is standardize how that evidence is delivered upstream.
 So every plant is doing the same normalization work, in a slightly different way, with spreadsheets that one person maintains and nobody backs up.

 This is not a back-office problem.
 This is a growth problem.
-Every hour a QA lead spends reconciling a Spanish-language COA is an hour she is not spending on root cause analysis, on supplier development, on the thing that actually moves quality forward.
+Every hour the QA lead spends reconciling a Spanish-language COA is an hour she is not spending on root cause analysis, on supplier development, on the thing that actually moves quality forward.

 The Health and Safety Executive in the UK has studied this extensively and found that poor shift handover has been a contributing factor in major industrial incidents, including Piper Alpha and Texas City.
 In food, the consequences are usually less dramatic but just as costly.
 A sanitation step that was started but not verified.
 A hold that was placed but not escalated.
 A corrective action that was opened, and then, in the fog of a 12-hour shift change, quietly closed without follow-through.